-Enable Reflection or InfoConnect Desktop to use Workspace Automated Sign-on Create an IBM 3270 session for Workspace Automated Sign-on
+6. Enable Reflection or InfoConnect Desktop to use Workspace Automated Sign-on 7.
+Create an IBM 3270 session for Workspace Automated Sign-on

-Enable Reflection or InfoConnect Desktop to use Workspace Automated Sign-on
+6. Enable Reflection or InfoConnect Desktop to use Workspace Automated Sign-on

-The administrator must:
+In brief, the administrator must: